-Derby War Memorial Village Celebrates its 70th Anniversary
+Derby War Memorial Village Celebrates

 Back in June 2019, the Derby War Memorial village celebrated 70 years since the Queen launched Derby’s unique project to house badly injured soldiers during World War II.